Hamilton is remembered on the war memorial at St. Pancras Roman Catholic Church, Ipswich.

 Baptised: 13th November 1881, at Longcross, Christ Church, Surrey.
 Parents: Mary & Charles Hugh Berners – a Gentleman.

-Died: 14th September 1914; age: 32; KiA by rifle fire at the ‘Battle of Aisne’ on an advance up the hill to within 200 yards of the northern edge of the wood.
+Died: 14th September 1914; age: 32; KiA by rifle fire – he was in the act of raising his field glasses to locate the source of the enemy’s fire, when he was shot through the chest and body during the ‘Battle of Aisne’ on an advance up the hill to within 200 yards of the northern edge of the wood.

 Residence: 7, Sumner Terrace, Onslow Square and of the Guards Club, Pall Mall, London.